CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > Security vulnerabilities are considered anything that allows users
 > to execute unauthorised code, access unauthorised resources, or to
-> have an adverse impact on accessibility or performance of a system.
+> have an adverse impact on accessibility, integrity or performance of
+> a system.

 You may also want to cover how other software packages are affected: